sapnasharmanaresh/blood-bank/posts/2012-11-02-social-magazine.md

 This August, after six months of planning and development, a first-stage version of [Social Magazine](http://www.social-magazine.info) was launched for Continental (_conti intern - Automotive online_).
 The reactions so far have been very positive; two more stages are in the making and further instances are planned. _Conti intern_ has even been [shortlisted](http://www.hr-excellence-awards.de/shortlist) for the Human Resources Excellence Awards 2012.

-To learn more about [Social Magazine](http://www.social-magazine.info) or order your own instance, please visit [www.social-magazine.info](http://www.social-magazine.info), or contact us directly at: [team@railslove.com](mailto:team@railslove.com).
+To learn more about [Social Magazine](http://www.social-magazine.info) or to schedule a personal presentation of our demo instance, please visit [www.social-magazine.info](http://www.social-magazine.info), or contact us directly at: [team@railslove.com](mailto:team@railslove.com).

 Development